Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows: Model problem

 \section{Model problem}

 Let $\Omega \subset \mathbb{R}^d$, with $d \in \{2; 3\}$, be an open bounded Lipschitz domain.
 The non-isothermal DF problem reads: \textit{find $(\mathbf{u}, p, T)$ such that in $\Omega$ it holds:}

 where $\lvert \cdot \rvert$ denotes the Euclidean vector norm, namely $\lvert \mathbf{u} \rvert^2 = \mathbf{u}^T \, \mathbf{u}$.
 In \eqref{eq:model_problem}, the variables $(\mathbf{u}, p, T)$ represent the velocity, the pressure, and the temperature, respectively.
 The function $\mathbf{f}: \Omega \rightarrow \mathbb{R}^d$ represents an external body force, while $g: \Omega \rightarrow \mathbb{R}$ is the heat source.
 Equations \eqref{eq:DF_flux}, \eqref{eq:incompressibility}, and \eqref{eq:heat_transfer} represent the DF fluid flow, the incompressibility of the fluid, and the heat transfer, respectively.
 The description of the DF flow is characterized by the Forchheimer coefficient $\beta$ that represents the strength of the inertial effects in the porous medium: it is the ratio between the pressure drop caused by fluid–solid interactions and the one caused by viscous and inertia resistances.
 If $\beta$ were null, then \eqref{eq:DF_flux} would reduce to the Darcy equation.
 We observe that the couplings between \eqref{eq:DF_flux} and \eqref{eq:heat_transfer} are bi-directional.
 Namely, we observe that the temperature $T$ influences the kinematic viscosity of the fluid $\nu(\cdot)$; moreover, in the heat transfer equation we have the presence of a convective term of the form $(\mathbf{u} \mkern-2.5mu \cdot \mkern-2.5mu \nabla) \, T$, hence the fluid flow affects the temperature field.
-The kinematic viscosity $\nu(\cdot): \mathbb{R} \rightarrow \mathbb{R}^+$ is a bounded $\mathcal{C}^1(\mathbb{R}^+)$, globally Lipschitz function.
-For the numerical investigation, we consider a particular model function $\nu(S) = 1 + e^{-S}$ \cite{Deugoue2022}.

 In Table~\ref{tab:DF_params} we detail the parameters characterizing problem \eqref{eq:model_problem} specifying their physical interpretation and unit of measure.
 To close problem \eqref{eq:model_problem}, different types of boundary conditions can be considered (e.g. Dirichlet, Robin, or Neumann).
 If a full Neumann condition on the velocity is imposed, then the mean value of the pressure must be prescribed.
 For the sake of simplicity, in the rest of the article, we consider homogeneous Dirichlet conditions for both the pressure and temperature fields.